-It is to open the first volume of its "artists' notebooks" that Atelier Tortil presents TERRA, carpets designed by the architect and designer Charlotte Biltgen who draws her inspiration from
+It is to open the first volume of its “artist notebooks” that Atelier Tortil presents TERRA, carpets designed by the architect and designer Charlotte Biltgen who draws her inspiration from the

-mystery of an art craft born in Japan.
+mystery of an artistic craft born in Japan.

 Interview by Serge GLEIZES